-The views expressed by the host on this program documented to be almost always right.
+The views expressed by the host on this program documented to be almost always right, 99.6% of the time.

 It's a thrill and a delight to be with you.

-As it is each and every day, Rushlin boss serving humanity, half my brain tied behind my back just to make it fair.
+Half my brain tied behind my back just to make it fair.

 Our telephone number is 800-282-2882.

-Okay, I want to I want to clear this up.
+Okay, I want to clear this up.

-And this is, and it's it it is uh it is not uh an accident.
+And it is not an accident.

 He's got a long pro-life record.

-He supports the right to life amendment.
+He supports the Right to Life Amendment.

 He signed three pro-life bills to help limit abortions in the state.

-Uh and he's refused to sign under the anti-abortion pledge, but not because he's pro-choice.
+And he's refused to sign under the anti-abortion pledge, but not because he's pro-choice.

 Voters continue to support the repeal of Obamacare.